Adamo Nagalo: Club career

-FC Nordsjælland
+Nordsjælland

-Nagalo was born in Ivory Coast and was a part of the Right to Dream Academy in Ghana, before joining FC Nordsjælland in the summer 2020.
+Born in Adjamé, Ivory Coast, Nagalo was a part of the Right to Dream Academy in Ghana, before joining FC Nordsjælland in the summer 2020.
 Nagalo made three appearances for the clubs U-19 team, before he got his professional debut for the club against Lyngby in the Danish Superliga on 12 March 2021, replacing Daniel Svensson with three minutes left.
 18-year old Nagalo made a total of six league appearances for Nordsjælland in the 2020–21 season.

 Ahead of the 2021–22 season, Nagalo was permanently promoted to the first team squad.

+PSV Eindhoven

+On 2 September 2024, Nagalo signed with Dutch club PSV Eindhoven on a five-year deal.

 International career

 Born in the Ivory Coast, Nagalo is of Burkinabé descent.
 He was called up to the Burkina Faso national team for a set of friendlies in September 2022.
+He debuted for the Burkina Faso national team in a 2–1 friendly win against the Ivory Coast on 19 November 2022.

+On 20 December 2023, he was selected from the list of 27 Burkinabé players selected by Hubert Velud to compete in the 2023 Africa Cup of Nations.